aappleby/hancho/tutorial/README.md

+# Hancho quick reference

-Hancho is built out of a few simple pieces - Configs, text templates, and Tasks.
+Hancho is built out of a few simple pieces - Configs, Templates, and Tasks.

 ## The hancho.Config class is a dict, basically.